fgogolli/aws-htc-grid/docs/workshop/content/50_cleanup/_index.en.md

 {{% /notice %}}

-Finally, we will delete CloudFormarion stack which manages the S3 buckets that contain our Terraform state, by running the following command:
+Finally, we will delete CloudFormation stack which manages the S3 buckets that contain our Terraform state, by running the following command:

 ```
 make delete-grid-state TAG=$TAG REGION=$HTCGRID_REGION